Jackie Stewart: Honours and awards

-Nicknamed "The Flying Scot", Stewart received Sports Illustrated magazine's 1973 "Sportsman of the Year" award, the only auto racer to have won the title.
+Nicknamed "The Flying Scot", Stewart was awarded the Hawthorn Memorial Trophy in 1969 and from 1971 to 1973.
+Stewart then received Sports Illustrated magazine's 1973 "Sportsman of the Year" award, the only auto racer to have won the title.
 In the same year, he also won BBC Television's "Sports Personality of the Year" award, and was named as ABC's Wide World of Sports Athlete of the Year, which he shared with American pro football player O. J. Simpson.
 In 1990, he was inducted into the International Motorsports Hall of Fame.
 In 1996, he was awarded an honorary doctorate by Heriot-Watt University in Edinburgh.
 In 1998 Stewart received an honorary doctorate from Cranfield University where he later served as chairman of the steering committee for the MSc Motorsport Engineering and Management.

 Stewart was a subject of the television programme This Is Your Life in January 1970 where he was surprised by Eamonn Andrews at Thames Television's Euston Road Studios.
 In the 1971 Birthday Honours Stewart was created an Officer of the Order of the British Empire (OBE).
 In 2001, he received a knighthood.
 In both cases, the honour was for services to motor racing.
 In 2002, he became a founding patron of the Scottish Sports Hall of Fame and an inaugural inductee.
 In 2003 the World Forum on the Future of Sport Shooting Activities presented Stewart the Sport Shooting Ambassador Award.
 The Award goes to an outstanding individual whose efforts have promoted the shooting sports internationally.
 On 27 November 2008, Stewart was awarded an honorary Doctor of Science (D.Sc.) degree from the University of St Andrews.

 On 26 June 2009, Stewart was awarded the Freedom of West Dunbartonshire at a special ceremony in his hometown of Dumbarton.
 In 2010, Stewart was named as a founding member of Motor Sport magazine's Hall of Fame.
 On 28 January 2012, Stewart gave the starting command for the 50th Anniversary of the Rolex 24 at Daytona.
 He assumed the role after previously announced Grand Marshal A. J. Foyt was forced to cancel his visit due to complications from his recent knee surgery.
 In 2020, the British magazine The Economist ranked champion drivers by the relative importance of car quality to driver skill.
 According to this ranking, Stewart was the 4th best driver of all time, behind Juan Manuel Fangio, Jim Clark, and Alain Prost.
-Objective mathematical models, such as Eichenberger and Stadelmann (2009, 4th), original F1metrics (2014, 2nd), Bell et al. (2015, 4th), FiveThirtyEight (2018, 20th), and updated F1metrics (2019, 2nd), put Stewart consistenly among the greatest Formula One drivers ever.
+Objective mathematical models, such as Eichenberger and Stadelmann (2009, 4th), original F1metrics (2014, 2nd), Bell et al. (2015, 4th), FiveThirtyEight (2018, 20th), and updated F1metrics (2019, 2nd), put Stewart consistently among the greatest Formula One drivers ever.